jhannes/logevents/README.md

 ### Why not logback

-When designed, logback was created with a lot of flexibilty for mind for possible future requirements.
+When designed, logback was created with a lot of flexibility for mind for possible future requirements.
 As it has become in wider use, much of this flexibility has remained untapped, while the architecture is paying the cost in increased indirection.